 -

 Flaming Sphere can be moved outside of its initial 60-foot range.
-“Once a spelll is cast, its effects aren’t limited by its range, unless the spell’s description says otherwise” (PHB 203).
+“If a spell has movable effects, they aren’t restricted by its range unless the spell’s description says otherwise” PHB 2024, pg.
+236).

 -